JLA 100 Introduction to Criminal Justice I 3 SH

 This course defines and discusses terrorism.
 Terrorist groups in the United States and throughout the world are examined, including an up-to-date analysis of recent attacks.
 Discussion will focus on the history of terrorism from both a global perspective and as it relates to U.S. interests, the different ideologies and tactics of various terrorist groups, successes and/or shortcomings of the government's response to terrorism, constitutional issues that may arise in law enforcement's efforts to thwart terrorism, and preventive measures to reduce the chance of future terrorist attacks.

-JLA 349 Justice & Law Administration Practicum 3–12 SH
+JLA 349 Justice and Law Administration Practicum 3-12 SH

-JLA 400 Research Methodology in Justice and Law Administration 3 SH
+JLA 400 Research Methodology in Justice & Law Administration 3 SH

-This course continues the basic knowledge of business statistics and applies it to a discussion of research in the justice and law administration area.
+This course continues the basic knowledge of Business Statistics I and applies it to a discussion of research in the justice and law administration area.
 Specific examples from the field will be used for analysis.
-Prerequisite: MAT 120.
+Prerequisite: FIN 220.

 JLA 405 Research Seminar in Justice and Law Administration 3 SH

 In-depth consideration of criminal justice issues with individual student research culminating in the creation of a research paper.
-Prerequisite: JLA 400 and WRT 101.
+Prerequisite: JLA 400 and ENG 146.

 This course will explore current topics in the area of civil rights and liberties.
 It is intended to expose advanced students to current conflicting views, and will require critical thinking, writing and argument.
 Topics will vary from term to term.